Llanmerewig

 Llanmerewig is a historic parish in Powys, Wales, in the historic county of Montgomeryshire, and is situated between Newtown and Welshpool.
 The church and small village stand on high ground, which overlooks the river Severn, and is close to Abermule; part of which lies within the parish.
 The river Severn forms the North Western boundary of the parish and the Eastern boundary is the river Mule, which cuts through a steep gorge, before entering the Severn at Abermule.
 The historic parish covered 1,023 acres.

+Until 1987 Llanmerewig was a community.

 Saint Llwchaiarn

 The Church is dedicated to the 6th-century Saint Llwchaiarn or Lluwchaiarn, who was also the patron saint of the adjacent Llanllwchaearn and of two parishes in Ceredigion.
 The placename presents a problem as it would be expected that the llan ("parish") would proceed the recognizable name of its patron saint, but this is not the case.
 The most likely explanation is that the placename has been corrupted from Lam-yr-ewig or "Hind’s Leap".
 The 16th-century Welsh poet, Sion Keri uses the name "Lamerewig" as the placename and describes the various feats and miracles attributed to the saint which include slaying a dragon and causing a hind to leap into a pool of water.